 "What about the robot that was at the scene of Dr. Delmarre's murder?"
 Leebig looked away, and his eyebrows drew together as though a painful thought were being barred entrance to his mind.
 "It was a complete loss."
-The robot suspected of harm were suddenly to launch a nomicidal attack, there might be a perceptible interval before the robot could use First Law potential to overcome Dr. Delmarre's freezing order.
+"Really complete?
+Could it answer any questions at all?"
+"None at all.
+It was absolutely useless.
+Its positronic brain was completely short-circuited.
+Not one pathway was left intact.
+Consider!
+It had witnessed a murder it had been unable to halt--" "Why was it unable to halt the murder, by the way?"
+"Who can tell?
+Dr. Delmarre was experimenting with that robot.
+I do not know in what mental condition he had left it.
+He might have ordered it, for instance, to suspend all operations while he checked one particular circuit element.
+If someone whom neither Dr. Delmarre nor the robot suspected of harm were suddenly to launch a homicidal attack, there might be a perceptible interval before the robot could use First Law potential to overcome Dr. Delmarre's freezing order.
 The length of the interval would depend on the nature of the attack and the nature of Dr. Delmarre's freezing order.
 I could invent a dozen other ways of explaining why the robot was unable to prevent the murder.
 Being unable to do so was a First Law violation, however, and that was sufficient to blast every positronic pathway in the robot's mind."
 "But if the robot was physically unable to prevent the murder, was it responsible?
 Does the First Law ask impossibilities?"
 Leebig shrugged.
 "The First Law, despite your attempts to make little of it, protects humanity with every atom of possible force.
 It allows no excuses.
 If the First Law is broken, the robot is ruined."
 "That is a universal rule, sir?"
 "As universal as robots."
 Baley said, "Then I've learned something."
 "Then learn something else.
 Your theory of murder by a series of robotic actions, each innocent in itself, will not help you in the case of Dr. Delmarre's death."
 "Why not?"
 "The death was not by poisoning, but by bludgeoning.
 Something had to hold the bludgeon, and that had to be a human arm.
 No robot could swing a club and smash a skull."
 "Suppose," said Baley, "a robot were to push an innocent button which dropped a booby-trap weight on Delmarre's head."
 Leebig smiled sourly.
 "Earthman, I've viewed the scene of the crime.
 I've heard all the news.
-The murder was a big thing here on Soyou don't mink there are two murderers, do you?
-It bladia was responsible for one crime, she must be responsible for the second attempt, also."
-"Yes.
-You must be right."
-His voice gained assurance.
-"No doubt of it."
-"No doubt?"
-"Nobody else could get close enough to Dr. Delmarre to kill him.
-He allowed personal presence no more than I did, except that he made an exception in favor of his wife, and I make no exceptions.
-The wiser I." The roboticist laughed harshly.
-"I believe you knew her," said Baley abruptly.
+The murder was a big thing here on Solaria, you know.
+So I know there was no sign of any machinery at the scene of the crime, or of any fallen weight."
+Baley said, "Or of any blunt instrument, either."
+Leebig said scornfully, "You're a detective.
+Find it."
+"Granting that a robot was not responsible for Dr. Delmarre's death, who was, then?"
+"Everyone knows who was," shouted Leebig.
+"His wife!
+Gladia!"
+Baley thought: At least there's a unanimity of opinion.